foundata/guidelines/licensing-how-to-apply.md

-## Step 5: Add license header comments (optional)<a id="license-header"></a>
+## Step 5: Add license comment headers (optional, recommended)<a id="license-comment-headers"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-Because of some [issues](#license-header-issues), **add license headers only to files intended to be used stand-alone** without context and repository.
-This is usually the case for helper scripts or projects like [`pve_backup_usb.sh`](https://github.com/foundata/proxmox-pve_backup_usb/blob/main/pve_backup_usb.sh).

-Please use the following template if you want to include header comments:
+While having a [proper copyright file with wildcard](#machine-readable-file) beside an [updated README](#human-info) is compliant and convenient, it is recommended to add license comment headers.
+Please use the following template if so:

 ```
 SPDX-License-Identifier: GPL-3.0-or-later
 SPDX-FileCopyrightText: foundata GmbH <https://foundata.com>
 ```

 Replace `GPL-3.0-or-later` with your [SPDX license identifier](https://spdx.org/licenses/) as needed.
 Use `OR` to [declare multiple licenses for the file at the same time](https://reuse.software/faq/#multi-licensing) (e.g. `SPDX-License-Identifier: GPL-3.0-or-later OR Apache-2.0 OR MIT`).

 For binaries, images and other uncommentable files, put the comment into a accompanying `<filename>.license` textfile (e.g. `foo.jpg.license` for `foo.jpg`).
+However, we usually do not use this as long as the binary file is not somehow outstanding as we think `.license` files are clumsy and clutter the repo.

+**Consider license comment headers at least for the following files:**

+* **Files which are intended to be used stand-alone** without context and repository.
+This is usually the case for helper scripts or projects like [`pve_backup_usb.sh`](https://github.com/foundata/proxmox-pve_backup_usb/blob/main/pve_backup_usb.sh).
+* **Files where header comments are common and not annoying**.
+Common sense applies: usual source code files with existing header comments are quite easy, but Markdown files are intended to be often read directly and a inline header comment is unusual and would disturb readability.

 **Never add a license notice for the following files** as this would disturb readability, maintainability or common tooling:

-* [build artifacts](https://reuse.software/tutorial/#build-artifacts) and comparable files usually listed in a project's `.gitignore`
+* [build artifacts](https://reuse.software/tutorial/#build-artifacts) and comparable files usually listed in a project's `.gitignore` (side note: [files listed in a `.gitignore` get automatically excluded](https://reuse.software/faq/#exclude-file) by the reuse-toolset)
 * tooling helper files and directories like `.gitignore`, `.github`, `.reuse` or `.ansible-lint`
 * repository bureaucracy files like changelogs, `SECURITY`, `README.md`, `CONTRIBUTING.md` and the text files below the `LICENSES` directory
 * third party components as thy should not be edited (simply list their license in the [copyright file](#machine-readable-file))

-### Reasoning<a id="license-header-reasoning"></a>
+### Reasoning<a id="license-comment-headers-reasoning"></a>

-At least [GNU](https://www.gnu.org/licenses/gpl-howto.html.en#why-license-notices) recommends to include license header comments in source files as it helps to prevent confusion or errors.
-Files sometimes get copied or forked into new projects an third parties might not have a well organized repository bureaucracy.
-Without a statement about what their license is, moving files into another context might eliminate all trace of that point.
-As this makes sense, we follow this recommendation for files intended to be used stand-alone and a high propability to exists somewhere without the repository.
+[REUSE](https://github.com/fsfe/reuse-docs/issues/117#issuecomment-1306963966) and many organizations like [GNU](https://www.gnu.org/licenses/gpl-howto.html.en#why-license-notices) recommends to include license header comments in source files as it helps to prevent confusion or errors.
+So even if the [copyright file](#machine-readable-file) exists as central place for licensing information, files sometimes get copied or forked into new projects and third parties might not have a well organized repository bureaucracy.
+Without a statement about what their license is, moving single files into another context might eliminate all trace of that point.
+As this argument makes sense, [we mostly follow this recommendation](#license-comment-headers) with a few exceptions.

 We do not include a copyright year nor links to license texts in the header comments to keep maintenance easy while still being informative.
-There is no legal disadvantage by doing so, the year is mostly historical common but optional information, especially if the [the `README.md`](#human-info) provides the year.
+There is no legal disadvantage by doing so, the year is mostly historical common but optional information, especially if [the `README.md`](#human-info) provides the year.
 Thanks to the commit history and public repositories, open source projects usually have no problems proving the chronological in a way that third parties can understand.
 This should also be legally more robust than a simple year in an easily changed file if somebody claims some kind of prior art.
 We therefore maintain the year and links to license texts only at central places like a project's [`README.md`](#human-info).

-### Issues<a id="license-header-issues"></a>
+### Issues<a id="license-comment-headers-issues"></a>

-Sadly, there are issues when using license header comments:
+There are a few issues when using license comment headers one should know about:

-* It is possible to produce conflicts between the [copyright file](#machine-readable-file) and the license header.
-You *must* avoid that as the legal order of precedence is unclear.
+* `reuse lint` and the whole specification 3.0 [does not define the order of precedence](https://github.com/fsfe/reuse-tool/issues/779) in case of conflicts between the [copyright file](#machine-readable-file) and the license header.
+You *must* avoid conflicts as the legal order of precedence is unclear.
-* `reuse spdx` adds two `LicenseInfoInFile` keys even if the license is the same
+* `reuse spdx` adds two `LicenseInfoInFile` keys in the [SPDX software bill of materials (SBOM)](https://en.wikipedia.org/wiki/Software_Package_Data_Exchange) even if the license is the same (at least up to program version 2.1.0).
+As of 2024-Q1, this and [comparable toolset issues](https://github.com/fsfe/reuse-tool/issues/885) propably get fixed soon.
-* `reuse lint` and the whole specification 3.0 [does not define the order of precedence](https://github.com/fsfe/reuse-tool/issues/779) in case of conflicts.

-## Step 6: REUSE linting (optional)<a id="linting"></a>
+## Step 6: REUSE linting<a id="linting"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)